hellowac/mapnik-wiki-zh-cn/Code-sprint.md

  * Pub meetup if you are around - Meet at DevSeed office at 8pm, we'll walk from there.

 - Saturday:
- * 9:45 AM: Doors open to DevSeed office.
+ * 9:45 AM - Doors open to DevSeed office.
- * 10 AM start: Introductions in the large conference room
+ * 10 AM start - Introductions in the large conference room
- * 11 AM Skype line opens for remote participants to introduce themselves, share current Mapnik projects and future ideas for features.
+ * 11 AM - Skype line opens for remote participants to introduce themselves, share current Mapnik projects and future ideas for features.
+This is at [15:00 UTC](http://www.timeanddate.com/worldclock/fixedtime.html?iso=20120616T15).
+Request contact for Dane (my skype username is `d.springmeyer`) beforehand.
+We will keep the line open for the remainder of the day.
- * 12:30 PM: Lunch break
+ * 12:30 PM - Lunch break
- * Afternoon: Whiteboarding, coding, docs, fun, foosball
+ * Afternoon - Whiteboarding, coding, docs, fun, foosball

 - Sunday:
- * 10 AM doors open
+ * 10 AM - doors open
+ * 11 AM - skype line is opened again
  * Remainder of day (through ~ 5pm): Lots of coding and breaks to play foosball in the DevSeed garage

 <img src="http://farm8.staticflickr.com/7012/6497243219_2549730dfc_n.jpg" />